lsieun/EnglishDictionary/theme/chemistry.md

 - chemistry: 化学 the scientific study of the structure of substances, how they react when combined or in contact with one another, and how they behave under different conditions

+- aluminium: 铝 a chemical element.
+Aluminium is a light, silver-grey metal used for making pans, etc.
 - calcium: 钙 a chemical element.
 Calcium is a soft silver-white metal that is found in bones, teeth and chalk.
 - radium: 镭 a chemical element.
 Radium is a white radioactive metal used in the treatment of diseases such as cancer.
 - sulphur: 硫；硫磺 a chemical element.
 Sulphur is a pale yellow substance that produces a strong unpleasant smell when it burns and is used in medicine and industry.